 Hip Pain

-Hip pain can arise for a variety of reasons.
-It can be caused by an impingement, inflammation, or an injury.
-Here are some of the most common causes of hip pain:
+Hip pain can arise from several factors, such as impingements, inflammation, or injuries.
+Here are some of the most common causes:

 • Bursitis